Diospyros whyteana: Distribution

+It grows on the edges of montane evergreen forest, often with the trees Hagenia abyssinica, Newtonia spp., and Cephalosphaera usambarensis, in fringing forest along streams and rivers, and in scrub forest.
+It ranges from (1350-)1500 to 2300 meters elevation in the tropics, and nearly to sea level in South Africa's more temperate climates at the southern end of its range.

 Cultivation

 This decorative little tree is excellent for gardens, with its tidy shape, dark glossy leaves and small red fruits, which start developing from about August to November.
 If planted alone it makes a good "accent plant" (especially in small gardens).
 However, it also makes a very good hedge, as it has lush, dense foliage and responds particularly well to clipping.
 Lastly, it can be grown as a container plant (It is even used as a bonsai specimen).
 Diospyros can be grown in the sun as well as in the shade, although it grows taller and thinner in the shade.
 Once established, it is also relatively drought-resistant.

 It has sweetly scented flowers, and attracts birds to the garden.

 Diospyros is dioecious (separate male and female trees), but can easily be propagated from seed, which should first be scratched/scarified before planting.
 The seed typically germinates in several weeks, and the juvenile trees are relatively slow growing.